 Visitors learn first-hand how a bill takes its path through the Ohio Legislature before becoming law.
 Through interactive touchscreen technology, audiovisual presentations, artifacts and graphics, visitors learn about the major legislative enactment stages of introduction and consideration in the Ohio General Assembly and the action of the Governor.

 *Exhibit Design and Photography by Hilferty & Associates

 Online Museum Collections Catalog

 The Statehouse Museum Online Collections Catalog is a searchable database of the Ohio governors’ portraits, major Statehouse paintings, political memorabilia and much more.
 The collections relate to the Ohio Statehouse and statewide officials, campaigns, and issues.
-Items are added to the catalog periodically, so check back every so often.If you have an item you would like to donate, please contact Cheryl Straker at 614/644-4154 or email@example.com.
+Items are added to the catalog periodically, so check back every so often.If you have an item you would like to donate, please contact Chris Matheney at 614/728-2696 or firstname.lastname@example.org.